CSS How To...

 If some properties have been set for the same selector in different style sheets, the values will be inherited from the more specific style sheet.

 For example, assume that an external style sheet has the following properties for the <h1> element:

 then, assume that an internal style sheet also has the following property for the <h1> element:

 If the page with the internal style sheet also links to the external style sheet the properties for the <h1> element will be:

-The color is inherited from the external style sheet and the text-alignment and the font-size is replaced by the internal style sheet.
+The left margin is inherited from the external style sheet and the color is replaced by the internal style sheet.

 Styles can be specified:

 What style will be used when there is more than one style specified for an HTML element?

 Generally speaking we can say that all the styles will "cascade" into a new "virtual" style sheet by the following rules, where number four has the highest priority: